repobee/repobee/docs/peer.rst

       -s STUDENTS [STUDENTS ...], --students STUDENTS [STUDENTS ...]
                             One or more whitespace separated student usernames.
       -o ORG_NAME, --org-name ORG_NAME
-                            Name of the organization to which repos should be added.
+                            Name of the target organization
       -g GITHUB_BASE_URL, --github-base-url GITHUB_BASE_URL
                             Base url to a GitHub v3 API.
 For enterprise, this is usually `https://<HOST>/api/v3`
+      -t TOKEN, --token TOKEN
+                            OAUTH token for the GitHub instance.
+Can also be specified in the `REPOMATE_OAUTH` environment
+                            variable.
-      -tb, --traceback      Let any exceptions propagate up so that the full traceback can be viewed.
+      -tb, --traceback      Show the full traceback of critical exceptions.
       -mn MASTER_REPO_NAMES [MASTER_REPO_NAMES ...], --master-repo-names MASTER_REPO_NAMES [MASTER_REPO_NAMES ...]
                             One or more names of master repositories.
 Names must either refer to local directories, or to master